- 1939 - 1945

 1942 saw a move to larger premises with Sales/Admin plus factory set up in Stanmore in Sydney’s inner west.
 The product range now included silk covered enamelled wires, paper and cotton covered conductors and strip.

 The arrival of Peace and the ensuing conclusion of United States Army activities in Australia make this a fitting time to express our thanks to those who have shared with us the strain of that “behind-the-scenes” work which is so necessary in military operations and which, more often than not, goes unrecognized.

 The United States Army is cognizant of and appreciates fully the services which have been rendered by you during the past trying years.
 Not only the actual concrete results from your production lines, but also your co-operation and willingness to assist the United States Army, have in no small measurecontributed towards the cessation of hostilities at this time.

 I would like to convey to you and your staff our thanks for the help you have given in the many phases of supply, construction, and service, and to acknowledge that without such help, the task of the United States Forces in Australia of maintaining supply lines to Allied Forces in the Pacific would have been practically an impossibility.

 Bambach factory moves to Narabeen NSW

-1947: Factory moved to Narrabeen, NSW, in order to accommodate the growing demand.
-A fine wire drawing machine was made from drawings only to be followed shortly for imported machines for standard sizes as well several Cook bunchers for bare and insulated wire.
+1947: The factory moved to Narrabeen, NSW, in order to accommodate growing demand.
+A fine wire drawing machine was made from drawings only to be followed shortly by the purchase of imported machines for standard sizes as well several Cook bunchers for bare and insulated wire.

 1980: Sales, administration and manufacturing were brought together in one place at 752 Old Pittwater Brookvale.
 New products included specialized cables for the Mining Industry.
 It also saw a growth in the ability to work with customers to develop cables for their specific use, often on a non repeat basis, where time and quantities were important, in other words competing strongly with imports.